dortania/vanilla-laptop-guide-legacy/OpenCore/ktext.md

     * VoodooI2CSynaptics - Implements support for Synaptic's proprietary devices.
     * VoodooI2CFTE - Implements support for the FTE1001 touchpad.
     * VoodooI2CUPDDEngine - Implements Touchbase driver support.
+  * Order for in Kernel -> Add should be:
+    1. VoodooGPIO, VoodooInput, and VoodooI2CServices in any order (In VoodooI2C.kext/Contents/PlugIns)
+    2. VoodooI2C
+    3. Satellite/Plugin Kext listed above.
+  * ProperTree will put these in the correct order automatically when using OC Snapshot - be a good idea to double check though.

 To figure out what kind of keyboard and trackpad you have, check Device Manager in Windows or `dmesg |grep input` in Linux